AliirezaMohammadii/some-files-to-download-and-use-V.P.N/README.md

 Enable "developer mode" on top-right.
 Then click on "Load unpacked".
 Find and select the unzipped file, and now the extension must be enabled ;)
 <br/>

-BTW, I'll be glad if you wanna update this repository with any "chrome vpn extensions", "proxies", "installable VPNs for desktop/mobile" or ... .
+BTW, I'll be glad if you wanna update this repository with any "vpn extensions for chrome", "proxies", "installable VPNs for desktop/mobile" or ... .